 We are looking for someone who meets the above qualifications and has an interest in and commitment to the work of the Washington Monthly.
 To apply, send a cover letter, résumé, and salary requirements to email@example.com.

-The Washington Monthly is regularly looking for thoughtful, creative, driven interns.
+The Washington Monthly is looking for thoughtful, creative, driven interns.
 We have a small staff that produces big stories, so expect to work closely with editors on our website and bimonthly print magazine.
-We are a nonprofit, independent voice with 45 years of experience understanding Washington and telling fascinating, deeply reported stories about the ideas and characters that animate America’s government.
-This is not a place where interns fetch coffee and observe journalism from the sidelines; you’ll be expected to research and fact check stories, manage our social media accounts, and pitch your own stories for the site.
-This is a part-time paid position, and we can do our best to accommodate a second job if necessary.
+We are a nonprofit, independent voice with nearly 50 years of experience understanding Washington and telling fascinating, deeply reported stories about the ideas and characters that animate America’s government.
+This is not a place where interns fetch coffee and observe journalism from the sidelines; you’ll be expected to research and fact check stories, pitch your own stories for the site, and help manage our social media accounts.
+This is a part-time, paid position, and we can do our best to accommodate a second job if necessary.
 No phone calls, please.

-To apply, please send a cover letter, résumé, and pertinent clips to email@example.com and mention ‘internship’ in the subject line.
+To apply, please e-mail a cover letter, resume, and two clips to firstname.lastname@example.org — and mention ‘internship’ in the subject line.

 The Washington Monthly is a publication covering politics, government, culture and the media.
 Before you pitch a story to us, we recommend you read through a few of our back issues online or in print to get a feel for the type of investigative, system-analysis journalism we value and promote.